 The parliamentary elections on 18 September 2016 granted the ruling United Russia party a constitutional majority in the legislation.
-Turnout to the new Duma elections was the lowest in the post-Soviet history of Russia, 47.81% as compared to 60.1% in 2011 elections.
-No opposition party managed to cross the 5% threshold.
+Turnout to the new Duma elections was the lowest in the post-Soviet history of Russia, 47.81 percent as compared to 60.1 percent in the 2011 elections.
+No opposition party managed to cross the 5 percent threshold.
 Two new counties have been added in the 2016 elections - Crimea and Sevastopol.
 On the international scene, Russia is criticised for the annexation of Crimea and for supporting separatist movements in Eastern Ukraine.
 Sanctions have been multiplied by Western countries affecting its economy.

 Want to get notified by mail when Russia gets updated?

 - Governmental Type:

 - Ruling Coalition:

 Political environment and the Putin election decree

 During the first Putin-era, between 2000 and 2008, pressure on democracy and human rights in Russia increased.
 Besides its increased wealth and political status in the world, Russia has also shown an increased level of human rights violations, repression of opposition parties and organisations, and an increased pressure on independent media.
 Opposition parties experience increasing difficulties in finding ways to get out their message: the media is increasingly dominated by the state and opposition parties and the civil society has difficulties to organise protests and rallies.
 These problems are worsened by a 2007 election law.
 Important changes to the previous law include the abolishment of the possibility to vote ‘against all’, and the increase of the election threshold for political parties from 5 to 7 percent of the vote to win seats in parliament.